flowergardn/Thorn/README.md

 npm run register
 ```

-This registers the bot commands for your bot.
+This will register the bot commands for your bot.

 ## Deployment

-To deploy your very own Thorn instance, create a fork of it and head over to [Vercel](https://vercel.com/new/).
-Select your repository, then fill in your enviroment variables (tip: you can paste in your .env directly), and you're good to go!
+To deploy your very own Thorn instance, head over to [Vercel](https://vercel.com/new/) and select your fork, then fill in your enviroment variables.
+(tip: you can paste in your .env directly)

+**Note:** Change the value of `NEXT_AUTH_URL` to `[your Vercel URL]`, or else things will not work properly

 To setup the Discord bot, take your Vercel URL and come over to the Discord Developers portal.
 In the "Interaction Webhook URL" section, enter the following: `<your Vercel URL>/api/bot`, and boom!